Tab-separated table

 > seed=5 folds=5

-> training.manual=standby
+> training.manual=copy-command

 > prediction.empty